Strong Back Workout

 These two muscles are tinier, but they help your body perform a number of key functions.
 The Teres major is known in bodybuilder’s circles as «small helper», indicating the duplication of lats’ movements by this muscle.

 The teres minor, in its turn, is the main part of your rotator cuff, as it assists in external rotation of your shoulders.
 The teres minor plays an immense role in stabilizing your shoulders.

 The rhomboids are located in the middle of your upper back.
 They are thick broad bands of muscle, which border your shoulder blades.
 Their function is retraction of your shoulder blades, which is a major element of all back training and an important way to make your shoulders safe.
 If you activate rhomboids more often, you’ll guarantee yourself a stronger back.

-Your traps stretch from the base of your neck to just above your tailbone, being divided into three main section: upper, middle, and lower.
-They assist in shrugging your shoulders, pulling your shoulders backwards away from your chest and pushing your shoulders downward toward your knees.
+Your traps stretch from the base of your neck to just above your tailbone is divided into three main sections: upper, middle, and lower.
+They assist in shrugging your shoulders, pulling your shoulders backward away from your chest and pushing your shoulders down toward your knees.

 Pulling, Lifting, And Carrying